Map of Homeownership in Every U.S. County

 This is the smallest county in Nevada and one of the least populated.
 It is part of the Reno metropolitan area.

-Storey used to mine for silver, but the population collapesed once it was depleted by the 1960s.
+Storey County used to mine for silver, but the population collapesed once the silver was depleted by the 1960s.

 Cameron Parish, Louisiana: 96.9%